davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   Rcs
     The register class usable in short insns.
 This is a register class constraint, and can thus drive register allocation.
-    This constraint wont match unless :option:`-mprefer-short-insn-regs` is in effect.
+    This constraint won't match unless :option:`-mprefer-short-insn-regs` is in effect.

   Rsc